All aboard!

 - Reduce function

-Before starting this section, we briefly introduce the commonly used monadic replicate / operator, which applies its left function argument between every element of a vector.
+Before starting this section, we briefly introduce the commonly used monadic reduce / operator, which applies its left function argument between every element of a vector.
 More on this in Chapter 4.

 ⍳10